PenguinByte-Projects/Project-Windfall/README.md

 1. Windfall Desktop: A beautiful and easy-to-use desktop for everyday use.
 This will be the initial Project Windfall release.
 2. Windfall Server: A free operating system for servers and supercomputers.
 3. Windfall Embedded: A lightweight platform for embedded devices.
-4. Windfall Enterprise Linux (WEL) Workstation (WELW): A reliable Project Windfall workstation for the enterprise, with high-quality 24/7 support and several open-source technologies.
+4. Windfall Enterprise Linux (WEL): Project Windfall for the enterprise, with high-quality 24/7 support, great reliability, and several open-source technologies.
-5. Windfall Enterprise Linux (WEL) Server (WELS): WEL for servers.
-6. Windfall Enterprise Linux (WEL) Embedded (WELE): WEL for embedded devices.